Please forgive the ridiculously long headline.

 Diovan side effects include headache, dizziness, lightheadedness, and diarrhea. (always with the diarrhea) Yikes.
 Amlodipine side effects are leg and foot pain, (again with the foot, dude) fatigue, nausea, and dizziness.

 And now to simvastatin, which is in a class of meds called statins.

 Muscle pain, tenderness, or weakness, confusion, fever, unusual fatigue, memory problems, pain or burning when you urinate, dark colored urine, decreased or no urine output, (what the HELLS is this drug doing to your kidneys?) swelling, and weight gain.

 Simvastatin also increases your risk for cancer.
 (Ever notice how they always know what causes cancer, but supposedly no one knows how to cure cancer?
 Hmmmmmm….)
 It can cause immune depression, cataracts, anemia, and sexual dysfunction, too.
-There are even some reports out there about it CAUSING diabetes!!
+Some reports even come right out and say it CAUSES diabetes!!

 But the big one?
 The one your doctor doesn’t tell you about?
 The one that scared the begezums out of me?
 Statins may increase your risk for heart disease.
 Especially for women.
-Because they deplete your body’s supply of CoQ10, a co-enzyme that is essential in the production of ATP molecules that are needed for cellular energy production.
+Because they deplete your body’s supply of CoQ10, a coenzyme that’s essential in the production of ATP molecules that your body needs for cellular energy production.
 Your heart and other organs have a higher energy requirement than other cells, and therefore require more CoQ10 to function.

 Doctors are not routinely advising their patients to supplement with CoQ10, especially after the age of 40.
 My doctor is very good and I honestly don’t remember being advised to use this supplement.